diegomiranda02/juris-graph-insights/README.md

 ## Development Environment Setup

-1. Install Docker: Visit the official website and follow the instructions to install Docker on your system.
+1. Install Docker: Visit the official website (https://docs.docker.com/get-docker/) and follow the instructions to install Docker on your system.

-2. Install Neo4J with Docker: Visit the official website and follow the instructions to install the Neo4J graph database server with Docker.
+2. Install Neo4J with Docker: Visit the official website (https://neo4j.com/docs/operations-manual/current/docker/introduction/#docker-image) and follow the instructions to install the Neo4J graph database server with Docker.

-3. Install Git: Install Git from the official website.
+3. Install Git: Install Git from the official website (https://git-scm.com/downloads).

-4. Anaconda: Install the Anaconda software from the official website.
+4. Anaconda: Install the Anaconda software from the official website (https://www.anaconda.com/download).

 5. Clone the project from the GitHub repository: